StephenMacharia/StephenMacharia/README.md

 - Creating intelligent systems with **Machine Learning** and **Natural Language Processing**
 - Designing user-friendly interfaces and seamless user experiences

+🏆 **Research & Innovation Awardee** — recognized for impactful contributions in applied research, technology-driven problem solving, and innovative system design.

-💻 I hold a Certificate in Software Development from **Modcom Institute**, and I’m actively working on exciting freelance and personal projects that showcase my love for tech and innovation.
+💻 I hold a **Certificate in Software Development** from **Modcom Institute**, and I’m actively working on freelance, research-driven, and personal projects that showcase real-world impact through technology.

 ---